 Korean is the primary language of instruction in Korea.
 While some universities may advertise English-taught courses, there are usually also Korean-taught classes required in the curriculum.
 Additionally, living in Korea without speaking the language can be extremely difficult.
 Thus, it is highly recommended that you enroll in a Korean Language Institute (KLI) before applying for a bachelor’s degree in any Korean university.

 Korean language proficiency is measured by TOPIK or the Test of Proficiency in Korean.
 It was designed to measure a person’s reading, writing, and listening skills in the Korean language.
-There are three stages (i.e., Beginner, Intermediate, and Advanced) of the test, and each stage will have two levels each for a total of six levels.
-The test is held several times a year, and information on test dates and locations can be found on TOPIK’s official website here.
+There are three stages (i.e., beginner, intermediate, and advanced) of the test, and each stage will have two levels each for a total of six levels.
+The test is held several times a year in different locations in Korea and across the globe.

 If your preferred course is taught in English, you will be required to send proof of English language proficiency (e.g., IELTS, TOEIC, TOEFL).
 If you come from a country whose first language is English, you do not need to submit this.

 With that in mind, you should start planning your applications by visiting official university websites.
 There, you will find comprehensive guidelines in English on how to apply as an undergraduate including timelines, requirements, and prerequisites.
-You should also check what courses they have available, what cities they’re located in, and how competitive it is.
-Definitely consider applying for more than one university to increase your chances of getting admitted.
+You should also check available study programs, what cities they’re located in, and how competitive it is.
+Consider applying to more than one university to increase your chances of getting admitted.

 As you can see, these universities differ greatly when it comes to their admissions process.
-Some are shorter or longer than others, some have more requirements, some require online or physical copies, and so much more.
-This is why you must do your own research for each university before submitting an application.
+Some are shorter or longer than others, some have more requirements, some require online or physical copies and so much more.
+This is why you must do your research for each university before applying.

 Other plausible stages are taking a Korean language proficiency exam, attending an interview, and taking a performance test.
 Again, this will be indicated in the university’s application process.
 They will usually inform you when and where these tests or interviews will be taking place as well.
 Applicants should always be alert for the announcements of schedules especially with the tests or interviews as they are a significant part of the requirements in applying for bachelors in Korea.